yasmin-pixel/GoodReadBooksProject/README.md

 The analysis was conducted using Python within a Googel Colab Notebook environment.
 Key steps included:

-1.  **Data Loading & Cleaning:** Importing the `cleanbooks.csv` dataset using Pandas, handling missing values, and ensuring data consistency.
+1.  **Data Loading & Cleaning:** Importing the `cleanedbooks.csv` dataset using Pandas, handling missing values, and ensuring data consistency.
 2.  **Exploratory Data Analysis (EDA):** Examining the distribution of key variables, identifying potential outliers, and looking for initial patterns and relationships using Pandas.
 3.  **Visualization:** Creating insightful plots using Matplotlib, Seaborn, and/or Plotly to understand the data and communicate findings.